roryhr/website/content/pages/about.md

 Title: About

-Rory Hartong-Redden is a data scientist and engineer currently in California.
+Rory Hartong-Redden is a data scientist based in Chicago.
 He's worked with lots of data primarily with Python, Spark, and Hadoop.

 # Long Bio

-Rory Hartong-Redden was born in Los Angeles, grew up in the Bay Area, and visits his parents on the Central Coast.
+In early 2020 Rory joined the manufacturing startup [Fast Radius](https://www.fastradius.com/) as a data scientist.
+He is based in Chicago but spends most days inside except when he's outside running.

-For a change of scenery he moved from Silicon Valley to Linz, Austria.
+In 2018 Rory decided to move from Silicon Valley to Linz, Austria to work at [runtastic](https://www.runtastic.com/).
+At runtastic (now adidas runtastic) he was a data engineer working on data pipelines feeding internal analytics as well as product features.

-Prior to joining Runtastic Rory Hartong-Redden was a Data Scientist at Allstate in Menlo Park, CA.
+Prior to joining Runtastic Rory Hartong-Redden was a data scientist at Allstate in Menlo Park, CA.
 While at Allstate he collaborated with the Stanford Intelligent Systems Lab on autonomous vehicle safety.
 The project was described in a recent [press release](https://www.allstatenewsroom.com/news/allstate-announces-autonomous-vehicle-research-agreement/) and has resulted in several publications.